Xerxes-2/MajsoulMax-rs/README.en-US.md

 ## 🥰 Current Features

-The program consists of two parts: `mod` and `helper`, combining [Majsoul mod_plus](https://github.com/Avenshy/majsoul_mod_plus) and [mahjong-helper-majsoul-mitmproxy](https://github.com/Avenshy/mahjong-helper-majsoul-mitmproxy).
+The program contains two parts: `mod` and `helper`, essentially combining [majsoul_mod_plus](https://github.com/Avenshy/majsoul_mod_plus) and [mahjong-helper-majsoul-mitmproxy](https://github.com/Avenshy/mahjong-helper-majsoul-mitmproxy).

-The default configuration enables `helper` and disables `mod`.
-To customize, modify the `mod_switch` and `helper_switch` in `./liqi_config/settings.json`.
+By default `helper` is enabled and `mod` is disabled.
+To customize, edit `modSwitch` and `helperSwitch` in `./liqi_config/settings.json`.

 ### `mod` Features

--   Unlock all characters and skins.
+-   Unlock all characters and skins
--   Unlock all decorations.
+-   Unlock all decorations
--   Unlock all voices (announce yakus).
+-   Unlock all voices (callouts)
--   Unlock all titles.
+-   Unlock all titles
--   Unlock all loading CGs.
+-   Unlock all loading CGs
--   Unlock all emojis (not recommended).
+-   Unlock all emojis (not recommended)
--   Force enable convenient hints.
+-   Force-enable convenient hints
-    -   Due to Mahjong Soul's own code restrictions, the Throne Room cannot enable convenient hints normally, thus, **entering Throne Room matches will change the top-left corner to "Jade Room"**.
-Please note, this is not a BUG!
+    -   Due to Mahjong Soul's own code restrictions, the Throne Room cannot normally enable convenient hints, so **after enabling this feature, entering Throne Room games will change the top-left corner to “Jade Room”**.
+This is not a bug!
--   Support for favorite characters.
+-   Favorite/star characters
--   Customizable names.
+-   Custom names
--   Display player's server.
+-   Display the player's server
 -   TODO...

 ### `helper` Features

--   Sends game data to [mahjong-helper](https://github.com/EndlessCheng/mahjong-helper).
+-   Send live games to [mahjong-helper](https://github.com/EndlessCheng/mahjong-helper)

 ## 🧐 Instructions for Use (Windows)

-1. Modify the configuration:
+1. Modify the configuration
-    - Follow program prompts and personal needs.
+    - Adjust based on program prompts and your own needs
-    - In `liqi_config/settings.json`, set the universal settings including toggles for Helper and Mod—`modSwitch` and `helperSwitch`, `false` is off, `true` is on.
+    - `liqi_config/settings.json` holds general settings, including the Helper and Mod toggles—`modSwitch` and `helperSwitch`; `false` means off, `true` means on
-    - In `liqi_config/settings.mod.json`, set the Mod-specific settings.
+    - `liqi_config/settings.mod.json` holds Mod-specific settings
-2. Start the program by running the executable file.
+2. Start the program by running the executable
-3. Start the game (web or client/Steam) and make sure all Mahjong Soul traffic goes through the local `majsoul_max_rs` HTTP proxy (it listens on `127.0.0.1:23410` by default).
-A rule-based proxy client such as `Clash` or `Surge` (with configuration overrides) makes this easy—see “Proxy & Routing” for concrete examples.
+3. Start the game (web or client / Steam).
+Make sure Mahjong Soul traffic goes through the local `majsoul_max_rs` proxy (it listens on `127.0.0.1:23410` by default).
+A rule-based proxy app with override support such as `Clash` / `Surge` is recommended; see “Proxy & Routing” below for examples.
-    - Web version: usually you only need the browser to honor the system proxy or apply the domain rules, without enabling `TUN` / enhanced mode.
+    - Web: usually you only need the browser to honor the system proxy or routing rules; no need to enable `TUN` / enhanced mode.
-    - Client / Steam: likewise split the game process traffic to `majsoul_max_rs` via `Clash` / `Surge`, but you **must** enable `TUN` / enhanced mode in the proxy client or the local process traffic will not be hijacked.
+    - Client / Steam: likewise split the process traffic to `majsoul_max_rs` via `Clash` / `Surge`, but enable `TUN` / enhanced mode in the proxy app or the local process traffic will not be hijacked.
-4. Log in to the game and enjoy.
+4. Log in and enjoy

-macOS or Linux users can follow the same flow; only the proxy setup in step 3 differs slightly.
+macOS or Linux users can follow the same steps as Windows; step 3 differs slightly for proxy setup.

-For the Android version, assuming you are technically proficient, only key terms are provided here: `Termux`, `NekoBox`, effective only on game route 1.
+If you want to use the Android version, we assume you already have the technical know-how—keywords: `Termux`, `NekoBox`, only effective on route 1.

 ## 🌐 Proxy & Routing

 `majsoul_max_rs` starts a local HTTP proxy on `127.0.0.1:23410`.
-It is recommended to use a rule-based proxy client such as `Clash` or `Surge` (preferably with override support) and route Mahjong Soul traffic into this proxy.
+Use a rule-based proxy client that supports routing/override (such as `Clash` / `Surge`) to send Mahjong Soul traffic through this proxy.

-Before routing traffic through it, import and trust the `hudsucker.cer` root certificate in your operating system (you can download it from the [hudsucker](https://github.com/omjadas/hudsucker/blob/main/examples/ca/hudsucker.cer)); otherwise HTTPS handshakes may fail due to certificate verification.
+Before configuring routing rules, import and trust the `hudsucker.cer` root certificate in your operating system (you can download it from [omjadas/hudsucker](https://github.com/omjadas/hudsucker/blob/main/examples/ca/hudsucker.cer)), otherwise HTTPS traffic may fail certificate verification.

 > [!CAUTION]
-> For native clients / Steam, enable `TUN` / enhanced mode in your proxy client so the game process traffic actually passes through `majsoul_max_rs`, and make sure traffic leaving `majsoul_max_rs` is not routed back to itself (avoiding loopback proxies).
 >
+> For native clients / Steam, enable `TUN` / enhanced mode in your proxy client to ensure the process traffic goes through `majsoul_max_rs`.
+Be sure to avoid loopback routing—traffic leaving `majsoul_max_rs` must not be routed back into itself.
+>
-> For the web version in a browser, enhanced mode is usually unnecessary as long as the browser follows the system proxy or correct domain rules.
+> For the web version (browser), correctly configuring the system proxy or domain rules is usually sufficient; enhanced mode is typically unnecessary.

 ### Using Clash for Routing